Model exploration in gravitational-wave astronomy with the maximum population likelihood: The maximum population likelihood

 For the third case, we consider a set of $N$ observations.
 This time, we do not assume the high-SNR limit, but we assume that every measurement has the same maximum-likelihood value of $\widehat\theta$.
 This case is highly contrived---one does not typically work with multiple identical measurements---but the example is nonetheless helpful for illustrative purposes.
 In this case, the integral in Eq.~\eqref{eq:mpldef3} is maximized when the prior support is entirely concentrated at $\widehat\theta$ (where all of the likelihood functions peak), so that $\pistroke$ is a single delta function:

 while

 This scenario is demonstrated in Fig.~\hyperref[fig:1demo]{1(b)}.
 The top panel shows the set of $N=10$ maximum-likelihood points $\{\widehat\theta_i\}$, all with the same value.
 The horizontal lines represent the error bars for each measurement, which we draw from a uniform distribution on the interval $(0.01,1)$.
-In the lower panel, we plot $\pistroke(\theta)$ these ten data points.
+In the lower panel, we plot $\pistroke(\theta)$ for these ten data points.
 This time, since every measurement is identical, $\pistroke(\theta)$ is a single delta function peaking at $\theta=0$.

 From these three examples, we observe a pattern: in each case, $\pistroke(\theta)$ can be written as a weighted sum of delta functions.
-Numerical studies further lead us to believe that $\pistroke(\theta)$ is always given by a sum of delta functions.
-We explore this hypothesis in the next subsection.
+Indeed, it has been proven that this is in fact the case~\citep{kiefer1956, simar1976,Laird1978,Bohning1982,Lindsay1983,Jiang2009}.
+We refer readers interested in an explanation of the delta function structure of $\pistroke$ to Appendix~\ref{app:proof}, where we summarize the key concepts surrounding the proof outlined in Ref.~\citep{Lindsay1983} using the mathematics of convex hulls.
+We do not reproduce the proof in its entirety, but rather we use visualisations to explain how it works with $N=2$ observations, before providing a qualitative explanation for how it generalizes to arbitrary values of $N$.
+We explore this general structure and the consequences thereof in the next subsection.